Blendify/blender-manual/blender_docs/manual/physics/soft_body/forces/exterior.rst

   so that the vertices are not retracted to their original position.
 - Press :kbd:`Alt-A`.

 What happens?
-The cube moves in negative Z-direction.
+The cube moves in negative Z direction.
 Each of its eight vertices is affected by a global, constant force -- the gravitation.
 Gravitation without friction is independent from the weight of an object, so each object you would use as a Soft Body here would fall with the same acceleration.